-Iran increases underground nuclear capacity sharply-diplomats
+Iran increases underground nuclear capacity sharply: diplomats

-VIENNA, Aug 30 (Reuters) - A U.N. watchdog report is expected to show that Iran has expanded its potential capacity to refine uranium in an underground site by at least 30 percent since May, diplomats say, adding to Western worries over Tehran's nuclear aims.
+VIENNA (Reuters) - A U.N. watchdog report is expected to show that Iran has expanded its potential capacity to refine uranium in an underground site by at least 30 percent since May, diplomats say, adding to Western worries over Tehran's nuclear aims.

 The U.N.
-International Atomic Energy Agency (IAEA) is due this week to issue its latest quarterly report on Iran's disputed nuclear programme, which the West and Israel suspect is aimed at developing bombs.
+International Atomic Energy Agency (IAEA) is due this week to issue its latest quarterly report on Iran's disputed nuclear program, which the West and Israel suspect is aimed at developing bombs.
 Tehran denies this.

 Language used by some Israeli politicians has fanned speculation that Israel might hit Iran's nuclear sites before the November U.S. presidential vote.
 Washington has said there is still time for diplomatic pressure to work, but it could be drawn into any war between the two Middle East foes.